-The fine English cuisine at Butler’s Restaurant at the luxurious Chesterfield Mayfair makes for elegant pre-theatre dining in London.
+The fine English cuisine in Butlers Restaurant at the luxurious Chesterfield Mayfair makes for elegant pre-theatre dining in London.
 The set menu is a veritable parade of fresh, seasonal food, from the catch of the day at Billingsgate Market to vegetables sourced from nearby Covent Garden Market.
 Make sure to leave room for Bea Tollman’s cheesecake before heading down the road to Theatreland.

 Got tickets to Islington’s acclaimed Almeida Theatre?
 Look no further than Almeida Restaurant for your pre-theatre fare.
 Located just over the road from the playhouse, the food philosophy here is distinctly British but with a creative, modern twist.
 The three course pre-theatre menu offers plenty of options, though the slow cooked pork belly with quince, cabbage and turnip salad is a particular favourite.

 When the food critics are sighing with epicurean delight over somewhere, you know you’re in for a treat.
-And a Michelin star doesn’t hurt either.
-Arbutus is such a restaurant.
-The pre-theatre menu here changes frequently, but you can trust that the dishes – whether it’s ceviche of Cornish mackerel or fresh sheep’s ricotta gnudi – will be masterful and delicious.
+Arbutus is a Michelin star restaurant with a pre-theatre menu that changes frequently.
+However, you can trust that the dishes – whether it’s ceviche of Cornish mackerel or fresh sheep’s ricotta gnudi – will be masterful and delicious.

 Just a short walk from the theatres of Piccadilly, this Soho-based restaurant by Mark Hix places the focus on provenance and the seasons for each elegant plate put out.
 The pre-theatre menu at Hix Soho reflects this signature fare, giving diners the choice between a two or three-course meal, encompassing dishes like chargrilled Lyme Bay cuttlefish, and Paddock Farm Tamworth pork sausage.